drrh12/decentralized-exchange/arbi250401/README.md

 - Binance
 - Bitfinex

-## Supported Trading Pairs
+## Supported Trading Pair

-Any trading pair available on both Binance and Bitfinex can be monitored.
-The bot is pre-configured for:
+The bot is focused specifically on BTC/USDT to ensure maximum stability and reliability:

 - BTC/USDT
-- ETH/USDT
-- SOL/USDT
-- MATIC/USDT

 ## Installation